txt/se17/doc/project.md

 - Github commits, comments are very rare, only from one person
      - "But we do pair programming, all typing together".
      - Really, all the time?
 Every day of the week?
+- Team members using incompatiable environments
+     - Everyone should be able to run everyone else's code
+     - e.g. if Python, you want to indent with 2 spaces?
+4 spaces? tab?
+Whatever.
+Jsut be consistent across the team.
 - Team coding right up to the due dates
      - What?
 No testing phase?
      - And what about all the work that happens after coding?